melizadsilva/Employee_Attrition_Analysis/README.md

 - **Job Satisfaction**:  Analysis of employee satisfaction levels and their impact on attrition rates.
 - **Work-Life Balance Evaluation:**  Assessment of work-life balance ratings and their influence on employee well-being and retention.
 - **Career Growth Patterns:**  Examination of promotion timelines in relation to employee tenure and its effect on long-term engagement.
+- **Job Level and Attrition**: Analysis of which Job levels experiences the highest attrition.

 The Jupyter Notebook used to inspect and clean the data for this analysis can be found here [link].